x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/install-cumulative-updates.md

 description: "Summary: Learn about installing Cumulative Updates (CUs) in Exchange 2016 or Exchange 2019."
 ---

-# Upgrade Exchange to the latest cumulative update
+# Upgrade Exchange to the latest Cumulative Update

  **Summary**: Learn about installing Cumulative Updates in Exchange 2016 or Exchange 2019.